Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Love.md

 It longs for but is not conditional upon reciprocity.

-The natural response to this kind of Absolute and Unconditional Love is to reciproctate it.
+The natural response to this kind of Absolute and Unconditional Love is to reciprocate it.

 Therefore, as [[One]] Loves [[All]], so too should [[All]] strive to embody One's Love in return towards [[One]], [[One Another]], and [[All]].